Riverside, Rhode Island

 Riverside is a neighborhood in the city of East Providence in the U.S. state of Rhode Island.
 Despite not being an incorporated city, Riverside has its own zip code, 02915, and is an acceptable mailing address according to the United States Postal Service.
 Riverside has a population of approximately 20,000 people.

 Adjoining Riverside are the town of Barrington in Bristol County to the south, Narragansett Bay to the west, the rest of East Providence to the north, and the Runnins River and Seekonk, Massachusetts to the east.

 History

 Riverside, known as Cedar Grove until 1878, was originally a farming and fishing area.
-The streets south of the Maze are named for trees.
+Many of the streets south of Lincoln Ave are named after trees.